 - AHRQ Innovations Exchange - Hundreds of quality tools, videos, articles and surveys.
 You can browse by subject.
 This is a one-stop shop.

-- Community Health Association of Mountain/Plains States (CHAMPS) - Set of online QI resources intended to assist Region VIII Community Health Centers (CHCs) in becoming more familiar with the functions of quality improvement.
+- Community Health Association of Mountain/Plains States (CHAMPS) - Online resources intended to assist Region VIII Community Health Centers (CHCs) in becoming more familiar with the functions of quality improvement.

 - American College of CHEST Physicians Provides several clinical guidelines in chest medicine including but not limited to airways disorders, pulmonary vascular disease, chest infections and thoracic oncology, as well as a clinical trials registry to connect physicians to clinical trials in respiratory disease.

 Tools, Worksheets and Questionnaires

 The Quality and Safety Education for Nurses (QSEN) Institute - resources for teaching in academia or practice: